akkc01/DevOps/Docker/07 Docker Networking .md

 ```
 docker network create -d bridge my-net
 ```
-- it will create a bridge network name:my-net
+- it will create a bridge network name: my-net

 ### inspect a Network-
 ```